 Dr. Lambert has been involved in hearing-related research all his career.
 In 1987 he published the seminal discovery that inner ear hearing hair cells could regenerate in birds.
 His subsequent work in this area was widely published in prestigious journals including Science.
 In 1994 he was awarded Otolaryngology’s highest award for basic science research, the Edmund Prince Fowler Award for work in this field.
-He has been a recipient of NIH support, including a 5-year Clinical Investigator Development Award.
-Currently, Dr. Lambert works with the Auditory Neuroscience Laboratory within the Department at MUSC, which has had strong NIH support for over two decades.
+He is a recipient of NIH support.

 Nationally, Dr. Lambert is well-recognized within the broad specialty of Otolaryngology and especially within the subspecialty area of Otology-Neurotology.
-He has for example, served on the Board of Directors and then Vice President for the American Academy of Otolaryngology-Head and Neck Surgery.
+He has, for example, served on the Board of Directors and then Vice President for the American Academy of Otolaryngology-Head and Neck Surgery.
 He is one of 18 Directors for the American Board of Otolaryngology, which is the certifying body for the specialty.
-He is currently President-elect of the Board.
-He has been President of the American Neurotology Society, and is President of the American Otological Society.
+He is past President of that organization and for the American Neurotology Society and the American Otological Society.